 The Ministry is currently responsible for matters relating to housing and building policy, rural and regional policy, local administration, local government finances and the conduct of elections.

-The Ministry’s political leadership consists of the minister and three state secretaries.
+The Ministry’s political leadership consists of the minister and four state secretaries.
 The minister has a political adviser.
 The most senior official in the Ministry is the secretary general, who assists and advises the minister and coordinates the work of the Ministry, which has 190 employees.
 In short, the Ministry functions as the minister’s staff.

 The Ministry of Local Government and Regional Development currently consists of three specialised departments with responsibility for specific policy areas, an administration department and a communication unit: